SMR: Medical Knowledge Graph Embedding for Safe Medicine Recommendation

 \subsubsection{Cold Start}

-We evaluate the ability of baselines and SMR in addressing cold start medicine recommendations on the medicine group 2. $K$-Most frequent method and LEAP are not applicable (NA) on recommending new medicines in the cold start scenario.
+We evaluate the ability of baselines and SMR in addressing cold start medicine recommendations on the medicine group 2.
+The results are reported in Table \ref{tab:adi}. $K$-Most frequent method and LEAP are not applicable (NA) on recommending new medicines in the cold start scenario.
 Since our SMR process can present new medicines by the learned vector representations of used medicines, the potential patient-medicine links between cold start medicines and patients will be captured correspondingly.
 In other words, SMR can leverage not only the patient-medicine links in EMRs but also the medical knowledge graphs when recommending cold start medicines.